Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Evaluation of magneto-optical rotation angle

-where $J_n(x)$ is the Bessel function of the first kind.
-For this relation, it is optimal to use the modulation depth $\phim$ of around $0.92$~rad.
+where $J_n(x)$ is the $n$-th order Bessel function of the first kind.
+For this relation, it is optimal to use the modulation depth $\phim$ of around $0.92$~rad, which corresponds to the maximum in $J_1(2\phim)$.
 For different modulation depths $\phim$, this relation can be generalized as

 where $m\subm{e}$ and $m\subm{o}$ are certain even and odd integers.
 We can also use another convenient relation